 Photography is a wonderful thing for your kids to learn, all kids, not just homeschoolers.
 Photography courses can get you started quickly on your road to mastering the art and science of photography, as a hobby, as a job skill or as a business tool.

 In this post we look at free photography course, other resources for budding photographers, cameras for starting in photography, resources for studying photograhy and what other gear new photographers may need.
+I also asked a professional wedding photographer and mum for some tips in getting your child into photography.

 You can write up your child’s photographic endeavours into your homeschool reporting as art, science, technology, design, even maths. it covers many bases and you should be able to convince the home education authorities it’s “school”.

 I use my photography skills in my businesses every day, I’m a professional blogger.
 Even more important than basic photography in my industry are graphic design skills and the ability to use free or paid photo enhancement and manipulation software.
 In my previous career as a hospital scientist I was, believe it or not, in charge of specimen photography.
-Knowing my way around Photoshop bought me a much appreciated pay-rise.
+Knowing my way around Photoshop bought me a much-appreciated pay-rise.

-I’m largely self taught, I picked up most of my photographic know-how from books and online, only once taking a free photography course.
+I’m largely self-taught, I picked up most of my photographic know-how from books and online, only once taking a free photography course.

 If I can teach myself, so can you and your kids.
 I’d love to help you or your kids get into photography because it’s such a pleasure, nothing beats taking a stroll with my camera, anywhere in the world, and such a fantastic creative outlet.